 See you at the theatre!

-Administrative Assistant - Elsa Pihl Growing up just outside of Stratford, Ontario, Elsa was exposed to theatre at a young age (Hamlet in Grade 5).
+Interim General Manager - Elsa Pihl Growing up just outside of Stratford, Ontario, Elsa was exposed to theatre at a young age (Hamlet in Grade 5).
 It was no shock to her parents that she decided to pursue Theatre Studies for her post-secondary education, but choosing Acadia University was a bit of a surprise.
 After graduation, she moved to Toronto and began a career as a Stage Manager.
 Twelve years, four moves and two children later, the East Coast called her and her family back.
 Having spent a lot of time behind the scenes (four seasons at Carousel Players, four at Soulpepper, two at Stratford), Elsa is happy to be at Eastern Front Theatre and is excited to be back in the theatre industry in this new capacity.

 Our Board of Directors

-Ricky Buchanan - Hailing from Cape Breton, Ricky is a young theatre professional.
+Ricky Buchanan Hailing from Cape Breton, Ricky is a young theatre professional.
 He studied Drama Studies and Biology at Mount Allison University in Sackville, NB.
-While there he worked with production companies across varying roles, this includes: Windsor Theatre’s Possible Worlds (Stage Manager), Beating Heart Cadaver (Lighting Designer), Spring Awakening (Assistant Director), Experimental Beginnings: Chaos Theory (Director); Black Tie Productions’ RENT (Producer), The Full Monty (Producer), Evil Dead the Musical (Producer); Garnet and Gold Musical Theatre Society’s Beauty and the Beast (Producer, Lighting Designer), Tarzan (Set Designer), Legally Blonde (Lighting Designer); and the Tantramar Heritage Trust’s Before the Leaves Turn, written by Jamie Bradley.
+While there he worked with production companies across varying roles, this includes: Windsor Theatre’s Possible Worlds (Stage Manager), Beating Heart Cadaver (Lighting Designer), Spring Awakening (Assistant Director), Experimental Beginnings: Chaos Theory (Director); Black Tie Productions’ RENT, The Full Monty, and Evil Dead the Musical (Producer); Garnet and Gold Musical Theatre Society’s Beauty and the Beast (Producer, Lighting Designer), Tarzan (Set Designer), Legally Blonde (Lighting Designer); and the Tantramar Heritage Trust’s Before the Leaves Turn, written by Jamie Bradley.
 Ricky has worked with Side-by-Side Productions on You’re a Good Man Charlie Brown (Assistant Producer) and Spring Awakening (Lighting Designer) and with Neptune Theatre on their Young Company tour of Tchaikovsky Discovers America and Selfie (Stage Manager).
 In addition to serving on the board of directors of Eastern Front, Ricky continues to serve on the board for the Sea Wall Trail Society in Cape Breton.